Jussie Smollett judge, defense attorney differ on lunging claim

 The story spread like wildfire through the Leighton Criminal Court Building, where Linn has presided over a felony courtroom for years.

-On Friday, Walker told the Tribune she believed Linn’s physical response was spontaneous and not intended to intimidate — perhaps it was even involuntary — but it was shocking all the same.
+On Friday, Walker told The Chicago Tribune she believed Linn’s physical response was spontaneous and not intended to intimidate — perhaps it was even involuntary — but it was shocking all the same.

 “I was in disbelief,” she told the Tribune. “… I did not expect that type of reaction (to) me doing my job.”